-Make no mistake—trying to figure out how your salary stacks up to that of others in your field is a challenge.
+Make no mistake, trying to figure out how your salary stacks up against others in your field is a challenge.
 The unavoidable fact is: people get cagey when it comes to talking money.
-(Personally, I believe that being more open about these things will only help us close the pay gap, but that's an article for another day.)
+(Personally, I believe that being more open about these things will only help us close the pay gap, but that’s an article for another day.)

 Here are the top five signs you’re not getting paid what you deserve.

-I know this is difficult to hear, because the majority of female millennials didn't.
+I know this is difficult to hear because a large percentage of women don’t.
 But accepting this fact is the first step.
-"That's your first clue," says Kate White.
-"It's a sign that you probably are being underpaid because often if you don't negotiate, you're leaving money on the table."
-Now, if you didn't negotiate, all is not lost!
+“That’s your first clue,” says White.
+“It’s a sign that you probably are being underpaid because often if you don’t negotiate, you’re leaving money on the table.”
+Now, if you didn’t negotiate, all is not lost!
 Make a commitment to yourself to never take a job without negotiating again.

 This one might sound obvious, but employees let it slide all too often.
 Just recently a friend’s workload was effectively doubled without a plan for a salary increase or title change.
 When she went to her manager to make a case for a salary bump, he threatened to simply take away her increased responsibility.
 Don’t fall for this.
 If you’re doing significantly more than the role you were hired to do, you deserve appropriately increased compensation.
 And if you can’t get it at your current company, go get it elsewhere.

-"Here's the problem: the market rate increases faster than the rate within a company where people may be getting 3% raises," says Kate White.
-"I saw it happen to people who worked for me at different times, and as the boss you felt bad, but often the company tied your hands.
+“Here’s the problem: the market rate increases faster than the rate within a company where people may be getting 3% raises,” says White.
+“I saw it happen to people who worked for me at different times, and as the boss, you felt bad, but often the company tied your hands.”

 This is less a “sign” than a fact, but it’s worth mentioning.
 Again, talking to people about salaries can be tough, but there are ways to get the information you need.